Wildnachos/Wildnachos/README.md

 # Hi, I'm Anouar 👋
 [![akabbaj's 42 stats](https://badge.mediaplus.ma/darkblue/akabbaj?1337Badge=off&UM6P=off)](https://profile-v3.intra.42.fr/users/akabbaj)

 #### About Me
-I am a software development student studying at 42 Lausanne.
-I have a foundation of professional experience in educational environments most recently as a teaching assistant for programming as a part of the bachelor at EHL (Ecole Hoteliere de Lausanne).
+I am a software development student at 42 Lausanne with a focus on low-level programming and systems development.

-I enjoy discovering and learning new tools and ways of coding.
-Within my work I like to make it my own, by adapting existing code or coming up with fresh ideas to have a final product that I truly understand.
+I have experience building projects in C and C++, including a web server, a Unix shell, and a ray tracer.
+I am particularly interested in understanding how software works under the hood, from memory management to networking.

+Previously, I worked as a teaching assistant for programming at EHL, where I supported students in Python and VBA.

 ---

 #### Educational Projects
 📂 [42 Projects](https://github.com/stars/Wildnachos/lists/42-projects)

+---

+#### Currently Working On
+- Building a home server which will:
+    - Host a backup server.
+    - Host a media server.
+    - Host anouarkabbaj.com (coming soon!)

+- 42_Transcendence
+    - The final Ecole 42 common-core project.

 ---

 #### Tools I am familiar with